 4. Numbers & Infographics

 While we all know that ministry is not about the numbers, having some tangible data to evaluate program and evangelization success can help parishioners feel like their efforts (personal and financial) are making a difference.
 Demonstrate the church’s wins from the previous year with data, averages, totals, percentages, etc. and present these in a visually appealing way.
-You can use Canva.com, the same design software we use for our annual campaign kit or check out another of the many free online software options to make something nice to look at.
+You can use Canva.com, or check out another of the many free online software options to make something nice to look at.

 St. Patrick’s Stewardship Report is full of images and icons that draw the eye and help the reader quickly interpret what the numbers are about.
 In this example, they share the numbers related to prayer and worship opportunities at the church.